synthetik-technologies/actions/README.md

 Builds and pushes a Docker image

 - Inputs:
-  - `image-name`: Image name with registry and version
+  - `image-name`: image name with registry and version
-  - `platforms`: Platforms and architectures to build/push to
+  - `platforms`: platforms and architectures to build/push to
-    - Can be a string: `'linux/arm64'`
+    - can be a string: `'linux/arm64'`
-    - Can also be a comma-separated string: `'linux/arm64,linux/amd64'`
+    - can also be a comma-separated string: `'linux/arm64,linux/amd64'`
-    - Note: The base architecture does _not_ need to be one of the desired platforms or architectures, however it will often be quicker
+    - note: The base architecture does _not_ need to be one of the desired platforms or architectures, however it will often be quicker

 ### IoT Docker Login (`iot-docker-login`)